 To address this problem, the team at UWM developed “non-integrating episomal” reprogramming methods.
 These methods use plasmids, which are short segments of DNA that do not integrate into the donated cells’ DNA, and consequently avoid the risks associated with insertional mutagenesis and persistence of reprogramming genes.

-Cynata’s iPSCs were manufactured by Cellular Dynamics International (CDI; Nasdaq: ICEL), using anon-integrating episomal reprogramming method based on that originally developed at UWM.
+Cynata’s iPSCs were manufactured by Cellular Dynamics International (now called Fujifilm CDI), using a non-integrating episomal reprogramming method based on that originally developed at UWM.
 Additionally, Cynata’s iPSCs were derived from a fully consented donor, in compliance with the FDA’s GMP requirements.

 A number of organisations around the world are currently developing iPSC-derived cellular therapies for human use.
-Cynata has received regulatory approval in the UK and Australia to commence a Phase 1 clinical trial in GvHD.
+In 2016 Cynata received regulatory approval in the UK and Australia to commence a Phase 1 clinical trial in GvHD.
 The approval of this trial was important, as it demonstrated that regulatory authorities and ethics committees are comfortable with the concept of using iPSC-derived cells in humans.
+The trial was successfully completed in 2018, meeting all safety and efficacy endpoints.
+Cynata has also engaged with other regulatory agencies including the U.S. FDA with very clear outcomes indicating a general acceptability of the Cymerus technology.

 No, Cynata uses induced pluripotent stem cells, or iPSCs, as a starting material in its manufacturing process. iPSCs are derived from cells obtained from an adult human donor.